Almanzor: Alliance with the queen mother and troubled government

-For twenty years, until the breakup of his alliance with the caliph's mother in 996, Ibn Abi ʿĀmir acted in part as her representative, advisor, informant, and her commander of the armies and the police.
+For twenty years, until the breakup of his alliance with the caliph's powerful mother in 996, Ibn Abi ʿĀmir acted in part as her representative, advisor, treasurer, mediator, informant, and her commander of the armies and the police.
 It was she who made most of the decisions, in consultation with her son's regents.
+She was aware of all the political developments of the government and the court and was a dominant force in factional struggles.
+Subh had a lot of trust and affection for Almanzor, and her support for him was so obvious to everyone that it caused rumors that they were in love.
+From the reign of Caliph Al-Hakam II to the new Caliph Hisham, it was Subh's patronage, apart from his own ability, that promoted him and removed his opponents from the court.

-However, the Caliph, upon reaching his majority, made no move to assume control, possibly due to some kind of illness or other inability to carry out the responsibilities of his position.
+Despite years of competition at court for power and administration by others, however, the Caliph, upon reaching his majority, made no move to assume control, possibly due to some kind of illness or other inability to carry out the responsibilities of his position.
 The historian, Al-Dhahabi, attributes Almanzor's locking up the Caliph to the latter being "feeble minded, believing what can't be true".
 For example, someone brought him a piece of rock, saying it is from Jerusalem's site of the prophet's ascent to heaven.
 The Caliph rewarded him with a lot of gold.
 In another instance, someone presented him with a donkey's hoof, claiming it is Uzair's donkey, and he was also rewarded.
 Yet another person brought him hair, claiming it is the prophet's.

 Almanzor not only assumed the caliphal power, but also roles as guardian of the incapacitated Caliph and guarantor of dynastic power.
 The fact that he merely controlled the administration and army on behalf of Hisham, however, made him expendable, so he took steps to strengthen his position.
 The capital was placed in the hands of a cousin of his, who controlled it tightly, and he elevated a series of supporters, generally unpopular and considered despotic, who managed to gain control of various Taifas after the disintegration of the Caliphate.
 He also allied himself with important border lords.